shihabal3amri/Forum-Management-API/README.md

 ### Forum Management API

-This project is a **Forum Management System** built using **Laravel** with a **PostgreSQL** database.
-The system supports forums, categories, posts, comments, tagging, and private messaging between users.
-It also includes full-text search for posts and comments and uses **Laravel Passport** for API authentication.
+This project is a **Forum Management System** designed to focus primarily on **full-text search** and **indexing** capabilities using **PostgreSQL** as the database.
+It showcases the performance and efficiency of querying large amounts of data through optimized full-text search and proper indexing strategies.
+The primary objective of this API is to provide users the ability to perform full-text searches on **posts** and **comments**, and retrieve relational data such as tags, users, and private messages.

+### Key Features:
+- **Full-Text Search**: Perform efficient searches on posts and comments using PostgreSQL's full-text search capabilities.
+- **Indexing**: Optimized indexing on content fields to demonstrate fast and scalable queries.
+- **Pagination**: Supports pagination for posts, comments, and private messages.
+- **API Authentication**: Secured API using **Laravel Passport**.
+- **Read-Only API**: The project focuses on querying and fetching data, and does not include endpoints for creating or modifying forums, posts, categories, or other entities.

 ### Prerequisites